navcoin/navcoin-org/content/notices/2019-12-19-navcoin-core-4-7-2-community-fund-stability-patches.ru.md

 <[Pull Request 628](https://github.com/navcoin/navcoin-core/pull/628)>
 <[Commit b8ed018](https://github.com/navcoin/navcoin-core/commit/b8ed0180a2deaf616c8e6b38aec42385f0a73879)>

-This pull request starts a new NavCoin testnet.
+This pull request starts a new Navcoin testnet.
 If you're running a testnet node you will need to will need to wipe your testnet data directory and connect to the new testnet nodes.
-A list of some of the testnet nodes operated by NavCoin Core developers can be found on [Issue 626](https://github.com/navcoin/navcoin-core/issues/626).
+A list of some of the testnet nodes operated by Navcoin Core developers can be found on [Issue 626](https://github.com/navcoin/navcoin-core/issues/626).
 If you need testnet coins or want to be added to the list of nodes, please comment on the issue or join the #dev-testnet channel in [Discord](https://discord.gg/y4Vu9jw).

 ## Full list of Merged PRs